-Optional Extensions: Willamette Valley Wine Tour (From $240 per person) and / or Portland City Tour (From $100 per person).
-Pre- or post-trip extension to explore the gems of Portland, or the boutique wineries of the Willamette Valley.
 All tours have a minimum guest participation of 4 guests in order to operate.
 Should participation be below the minimum, the cost may be higher.
-Hotel packages in Portland also available.
+Hotel packages in Portland are also available to combine with the tours.
 Please contact ExpeditionTrips for details.

-Air transportation; transfers; travel insurance; items of a personal nature such as alcoholic beverages, emails, etc.; optional extensions; gratuities to ship’s crew at your discretion; baggage/accident/cancellation insurance.
+Air transportation; individual transfers; travel insurance; items of a personal nature such as alcoholic beverages, Internet, etc.; optional extensions; gratuities to ship’s crew at your discretion; baggage/accident/cancellation insurance.